Taichung HSR station: History

-The design of the station was carried out by HOY Architects, a Taipei based firm.
-Construction took four years and took $5 billion NTD, making it the most expensive station at the time of its opening.
+The design of the station was carried out by HOY Architects, a Taipei-based firm.
+Construction took four years and $5 billion NTD, making it the most expensive station at the time of its opening.

 Prior to the opening of Miaoli, Changhua and Yunlin HSR stations in December 2015, this was the only operational high speed rail station in Central Taiwan.

 Overview

 The station is elevated and has two island platforms.
 Since all services stop at this station, the passing tracks located between platforms are rarely used to connect trains with the depot to the south.
 The station has a total area of 12 ha.

-Due to the location of the station, it can service not only residents of Taichung, but also those living in the northern part of Changhua County in central Changhua.
+Due to the location of the station, it can serve not only residents of Taichung, but also those living in the northern part of Changhua County in central Changhua.
 In addition, the development of Taichung has become increasingly prosperous in recent years.
-Since 2011, the number of passengers enter/exiting from Taichung HSR station has surpassed the number of passengers enter/exiting from Zuoying HSR station, and its growth continues to accelerate.
+Since 2011, the number of passengers entering/exiting from Taichung HSR station has surpassed the number of passengers enter/exiting from Zuoying HSR station, and this growth continues to accelerate.